-Grant funding - At the beginning of October, the County met with California Department of Emergency Services (CalOES/FEMA) and Caltrans to discuss a concern FEMA raised about possible duplication of Federal programs for the CALOES/FEMA Grant submitted in 2019.
-The County is working with CalTrans to update a letter to FEMA regarding the duplication of programs eligible for highway funding.
+Grant funding - At the beginning of October 2020, the County met with California Department of Emergency Services (CalOES/FEMA) and Caltrans to discuss a concern FEMA raised about possible duplication of Federal programs related to the SR1 Causeway portion of the CRFREE project for the CALOES/FEMA Grant submitted in 2019.
+The County collaborated with CalTrans, sending a letter to FEMA at the end of October clarifying technical points regarding the potential duplication of programs impacting the eligibility of the CRFREE project for highway funding.

-In September Monterey County was invited to apply to the Department of Water Resources Coastal Watershed Flood Risk Reduction Program grant for CRFREE.
-We will submit a full application in November asking for \$5,147,149 of funding to support project management costs, as well as construction costs and the cost of elevating State Historical structures.
+In September 2020 Monterey County was invited to apply to the Department of Water Resources Coastal Watershed Flood Risk Reduction Program grant for CRFREE.
+A full application will be submitted in November asking for \$5,147,149 of funding to support project management costs, as well as construction costs and the cost of elevating State Historical structures.